Cholee took several theology classes during college and enjoys partaking in bible studies and diving deep into scripture.

 Triple tradition refers to the common material found within the three synoptic gospels.

-Examples of common stories include the parable of "calming the sea", "blind near Jericho", and "new wine into old wine skins" just to name a few.
-The text from these parables may vary slightly between the gospels, however the parables are still found in roughly the same placement within each gospel.
-The varied lengths in these parables contributes to the slight placement variations as well as added narration commonly found in the gospel of Luke.
+Examples of common stories include the parable of "calming the sea," "blind near Jericho," and "new wine into old wineskins," just to name a few.
+The text from these parables may vary slightly between the gospels; however, the parables are still found in roughly the same placement within each gospel.
+The varied lengths in these parables contribute to the slight placement variations as well as added narration commonly found in the gospel of Luke.

 Just as the three gospels share common parables there are over a couple hundred verses shared between Matthew and Luke alone.
-These couple hundred verses are known as the double tradition and encompasses roughly a quarter of the content found within the gospels of Matthew and Luke.
+These couple hundred verses are known as the double tradition, and they encompass roughly a quarter of the content found within the gospels of Matthew and Luke.

-Common parables shared between Matthew and Luke include "the lost sheep", "the faithful servant", and "the return of the unclean spirit".
-Within these common parables Matthew sticks to large blocks of sayings, where Luke incorporates narratives.
+Common parables shared between Matthew and Luke include "the lost sheep," "the faithful servant," and "the return of the unclean spirit."
+Within these common parables, Matthew sticks to large blocks of sayings, whereas Luke incorporates narratives.
 Luke's narratives tend to make his passages a little longer and therefore the common verses are in different placements in both gospels.

 The Parable of the Lost Sheep